unforswearing/aliaser/README.md

 ## Installation

 This script is a function called `aliaser` which can added to your bash profile as an alias or function, or stored anywhere else you keep those types of things.

+## Bugs

+There are probably lots.
+Let me know if you find some.

 ## License